-Depending on the purpose of creating Flash, you can choose from a few alternatives for your output Flash file that iSpring has to offer, unless you want to be able to upload your presentations to LMSs.
+Depending on the purpose of creating Flash, you can choose from a few alternatives for your output Flash file that iSpring has to offer, unless you want to be able to upload your presentations to LMSes.

 - All in one Flash file - This option will package your entire project with all of its external multimedia resources and the player that you choose – everything – into a single file, that is easy to email or embed into another project.

 If your presentation contains big video files, you might want to try unmarking this option and get a set of separate Flash files instead.
 You can still upload it to your website or blog, and to the viewer your presentation will look exactly the same.
-The trick is that your slides will trigger one another and play the entire project just as smooth as a single file.
+The trick is that your slides will trigger one another and play the entire project just as smoothly as a single file.

 More details are provided under Why would I not want to use All in one Flash file output mode?

 - Generate HTML – Having this marked, you will get a ready-to-embed code to help you get your project up on a website or blog.
 Copy and paste it into your page .html code, and you are all set!

 - Generate EXE – If marked, iSpring will generate a file that can play your presentation on any PC even without Flash Player installed

 - Full screen playback – This feature will make your project ready for a full screen playback.

 - Standalone Flash slides – You don’t want to mess with this mode, unless you are a Flash programmer.
 If you select this option, you will have a set of standalone movies, created for each of your PowerPoint slide.
 No player will be added and as slides cannot advance on their own, no slide transitions will be preserved.
 Standalone Flash slides can be uploaded to Flash apps where they can be programmatically controlled via API, provided by iSpring Presenter and iSpring SDK only.